sajari/docconv/README.md

 ### Optional Dependencies

-To add image support to `docconv` you first need to install and build https://github.com/otiai10/gosseract.
+To add image support to the `docconv` library you first need to install and build https://github.com/otiai10/gosseract.
 Now you can add `-tags ocr` to any `go` command when building/fetching `docconv` to include support for processing images:

     $ go get -tags ocr github.com/sajari/docconv/...

-## docconv tool
+## docd tool

-The `docconv` tool runs as either
+The `docd` tool runs as either

 1. a service on port 8888 (by default)